Image from Pixabay

 Without warning, many of us have found ourselves trying to do normal things in an abnormal way.
 Quarantine due to the global pandemic has moved work, school, social lives, and even grocery shopping online and into the home.

 Between Zoom class meetings, games played on apps and consoles, and another rerun of a favorite Disney movie, many children are spending much more time using screens than normal.
-While parents may have previously set limits on the amount of time their kids spent on screens (which, according to research, is warranted to help with a number of health and academic outcomes), many have let limits go in favor of trying to find a new normal.
+While parents may have previously set limits on the amount of time their kids spent on screens (which, according to research

 At first, I felt guilty that screens were taking over, but I realized that technology is vitally important to functioning during the current crisis.
 Here are a few suggestions to help families utilize screen time in positive ways to help children handle quarantine: